cgencer/EQueue-docs/02-Game-Overview.md

 Every player has one or more patterns as the side-result of their relationships with different personas.
 Players have to keep an eye on completed emotions on their queue for a potential match of a sequence (even with other emotions in-between) with one of the personas.
 If such a match occurs, players lose of their colored crystals within the round, stopping them to play further.
 Players have to take special care to dismantle these patterns from their queue.
 ## A Typical Turn:

-- The gameplay is focused on the circular board and all players queue's.
+- The gameplay is focused on the circular board and the players queue's.
 - Player may match with a partner if not done already which ends their turn.
 - Pick up the emotile by following its [[#Picking Up EmoTiles|rules]] (as mentioned above),
 - Play the event-card by paying its cost/receiving its benefit with crystals of their color.
 The paid amount goes to their reserve.